riscv-admin/perf-analysis/CHARTER.md

 * Drives the outreach to external (Open-Source, Academic, and Commercial) projects addressing Performance Analysis for RISC-V and actively recruits partners to support RISC-V in their Performance Analysis tools
 * Works with membership to establish guidelines and documentation for the effective use of Performance Analysis on RISC-V
 * Provides Performance Analysis expertise to other specification efforts (e.g., SOC Infrastructure efforts, such as IOMMU and AIA) in RISC-V including early review of requirements and gap-analysis
+* Collaborates with other RISC-V groups and committees regarding relevant gaps identified (e.g., with Priv IC on HPM ISA)